MorbidValkyria/MIT6.0001x/install.md

-#Installing Anaconda and Spyder
+# Installing Anaconda and Spyder

 ## What is Anaconda?

 Anaconda is not an IDE but a set of tools/packages meant for Data Science, Machine Learning and Plotting.
 Most of these packages are for Python and R programming languages.
-Anaconda includes and IDE called Spyder and the optional Text Editor called Visual Studio Code.
+Anaconda includes an IDE called Spyder and the optional Text Editor called Visual Studio Code.

 ## What is Spyder?